 - When ready, click the OK button.

-- Prior to loading your project, Harmon may display a warning when there are any original project items that are no longer present in any of the sources and will, therefore, be removed completely from the project.
+- Prior to creating and loading your project, Harmon may display a warning when there are any original project items that are no longer present in any of the sources and will, therefore, be removed completely from the project.
 (Preview removed items).
 If you choose to Continue, the project will load.